-We undertake and support economic analyses on policy issues related to intellectual property (IP) and on the broader roles and impacts of IP in the economy.
+USPTO economists study all aspects of intellectual property (IP) to better understand the determinants of innovation and to support evidence-based policy making.
 The Office of the Chief Economist (OCE) leads these efforts through engagement with scholars, collaboration on research projects, and conference events.
 OCE also releases datasets on USPTO patents and trademarks to advance economic research on IP.

-For previous infographics, visit the IP infograpics page.
+For previous infographics, visit the IP infographics page.